Policy Labs 2019-2020

 For further information contact: Darin Halifax – Darin.Halifax@Plymouth.gov.uk

-This project is being sponsored by Peopletoo, Associate Members of the Network.
+This project is being sponsored by Peopletoo, Affiliate Members of the Network.
 Peopletoo wishes to support the increased awareness and understanding of social value and maximising social outcomes across local government.
 Social value should be mainstreamed in local government.
 The public sector pound can generate substantial social value without increased cost and in many cases can deliver lower costs and improved service sustainability whilst contributing positively to local communities.

 Although there are pockets of best practice across local government, it is inconsistent and requires increased awareness and a systematic approach across organisations to ensure that social value is one of the core outcomes measured and evaluated.